HelloThereMatey/Bootleg_Macro/README.md

     The resultant net liquidity series makes significant moves on a daily basis when TGA and RevRep balances move significantly.
 NLQ can be viewed on trading view yet only with weekly frequency.
 This script is possibly a better way to view NLQ as it updates on a daily basis just like the original 42 macro NLQ series.
     Apart from standard, well vetted, python packages, my script uses another script 'PriceImporter' that contains my functions for pulling price history from different APIs.
     There is also a package 'tvDatafeed' which is used and the files of which are included in this repo.
 This package is great and allows us to pull data for any asset that you can find on tradingview from tradingview itself without needing a subscription.
 I'm quite sure that it is safe and have been using it for months.
 I suspect that it doesn't get hosted on PyPi as the scraping of data from sites can be legally dubious in some jursidictions.
 Anyhow teh script could operate fine without it, you'd just not be able to get data from TV and would need to modify all references to the module in the script.

-V1.1 update:
-    - One can look at YoY % change for assets and NLQ.
-Other features have been added and are outlined in the excel file.
-    - There is now also a more generic script for looking at correlations between any two assets.
-This is in the folder PairCorrelation.
-Use script 'TheCorellatooorrr_V2.py' in a similar way to the NetLiqudity script, with input parameters set in the Input excel file in that folder.
-    - MacroBackend folder now contains all of the utility scripts for pulling price data and formatting matplotlib charts etc.
-V1.2:
-    - Added option to pull data for the Bank of Japan Balance sheet in USD and add to NLQ series.
-    - For this, BOJ bal. sheet data is pulled from from FRED (JPNASSETS, monthly data series) & JPYUSD FX data pulled from trading view.
-The two are   convolved to produce a BOJ bal. sheet series with daily frequency measured in USD.
-This is then added to NLQ.

 A more detailed usage guide can be found here in my twitter threads about the NLQ script: https://twitter.com/Tech_Pleb/status/1619542486208372737?s=20&t=lwqXKHnHwTkcF2V1RMnzBg